 Traditionally, fall has been the most popular time within this region to soil sample, with nutrient application made soon after.
 Fall soil sampling and fertilizer application requires several steps:

 With many steps condensed into a short time period and with often less than ideal weather forecasts, things must happen quickly.
 The soil fertility program is a critical investment that has a major impact on a grower's bottom line, and making decisions related to the program should be done with great care.
 It is hard to optimize a rushed management decision.More are switching to spring soil sampling to reduce this time crunch.
 Samples can be collected throughout the spring, even in the planted crop.
-Soil test data can be processed so that fertilizer and lime applications can occur immediately after harvest.
+Soil test data can be processed so that fertilizer and lime applications can occur immediately after harvest or the following spring.
 Crop conditions and weather during the growing season can be also evaluated to further refine soil fertility programs.
 There is considerable value to sampling well ahead of the fertilizer application season, providing time and flexibility to make better fertilizer management and purchasing decisions.